Reporting Phishing Attempts & Junk Email

 • When you click the down arrow under “Report,” you will see the option to choose “Report Phishing” for phishing attempts, or those emails that have links or attachments asking you to take action.

-• When you click the down arrow under “Report,” you will also see the option to choose to “Report Junk” for those annoying non-UT emails you just don’t want to have filling up your inbox.
+• When you click the down arrow under “Report,” you will also see the option to choose to “Report Junk” for those annoying, unsolicited non-UT emails you just don’t want to have filling up your inbox.